 - A small candle and a metal can – such as an empty soup can – for melting snow and an emergency lighter or stormproof matches

-- A set of winter-weather clothing for everyone who frequently travels in your car, including a few layers for each person as well as hats, gloves, and extra socks – if you dress for work, add a complete change of winter work clothes, including a heavy coat and snow boots
+- An extra set of warm clothing for everyone who frequently travels in your car, including a few layers for each person as well as hats, gloves, mittens, and extra socks – if you dress for work, add a complete change of winter work clothes, including a heavy coat and snow boots

 - A first-aid kit